 I’m a singer, from a family of singers and musicians, and those words still chill me.
 The person’s last message on earth told of a life that had somehow missed the mark.
 Whatever his dreams had been were never to be.
 My own father, once a fine violinist, had let his life go by, mourning his silent instrument, and living out that same, sad conclusion.

-God has a purpose and a plan for every life!
 I remember thinking, back then, “I don’t want to end my life someday, not having fulfilled my purpose.”
+I know now, God has a purpose and a plan for every life!

 While it’s early, my husband still sleeps, and I began reading my Bible.
 Turning a page in Paul’s second letter to the Corinthians, I found a note I’d hand-written beside the text at some point…

 “Live, as if from heaven to Earth—not from the battle, but from the victory!”